ModbusScope/ModbusScope/docs/pages/configuration.md

 ## Configure register settings

-When opening *ModbusScope*, no Modbus registers are added.
-First click on *Register Settings* in the tool bar of  the interface.
-This will open a window where registers can be added and adjusted.
+When opening *ModbusScope*, no Modbus registers are added .
+First click on *Register Settings* in the toolbar of the interface.
+This will open a window where registers can be added and edited.

 ### Add Modbus registers

-In the below dialog Modbus registers can be added either manually or by importing from a *.mbc* file.
-When a *.mbs* file is opened, registers will already be present in the dialog.
+In the *Register settings* dialog, Modbus registers can be added either manually or by importing from a *.mbc* file.
+When a *.mbs* file is opened, some registers will already be present in the dialog.

-When the registers are added, they can be adjusted.
+When the registers are added, they can be adjusted afterwards.
 Such as updating the name and changing to a specific color.
-An expression can be used to update the value before the data is added to the graph (and log).
-This calculations can be used to transform the values from a device to a format that is more clear for the user.
-It is also possible to select a specific connection on which the value is polled.
+An expression is used to define which data is added to the graph (and log).
+These expressions consist of a calculation which can contains several Modbus register for multiple connections.
+The user is free to combine calculations and registers in one valid expression.
+This allows the user to log the data in a format that is clear for the user.

 The Modbus standard defines the range for the holding register as 40001 to 49999.
 But the offset 40001 is removed in the data that will be send in the packet.
 Since the field for the address is 16-bit, the actual possible range is 40001 to 105536.
 ModbusScope supports the full range to support as many devices as possible.